adrizos/BrowserBattleship/readme.md

 ## BrowserBattleship

 This is an in-browser implementation of the classic BattleShip game.
-Uses extensive manipulation of the dom to create, populate, and maintain grid cells, and regex functions to parse various valid user input formats.
+Uses extensive manipulation of the DOM to create, populate, and maintain grid cells, and regex functions to parse various valid user input formats.

 ### View a live test version of the site